Online course instructors crossing the road at the University of Toronto campus.

 Of all the tissues in the body, central nervous tissue is the most highly specialized and complex.
 It is highlighted by the neuronal cell - the transmitter of nervous impulses.
 The Baker Lab studies the metabolism of phospholipids and neutral glycerides (diacylglycerols and triacylglycerols) in various subcellular membrane fractions of brain.
 In particular the production of platelet-activating factor in neuronal nulclei during ischema is of central interest.

-Faculty of Pharmacy, Department of Biochemistry, Faculty of Medicine, University of Toronto
+Faculty of Pharmacy, Department of Biochemistry, University of Toronto

 Director